Extending valuations to the field of rational functions using pseudo-monotone sequences: Introduction

-In generalizing Ostrowski's Fundamentalsatz, we realized that when dealing with the general case (i.e., when the rank of $V$ or of the extension of $V$ to $K(X)$ is not one), pseudo-convergent sequences are not enough to construct all extensions of $V$ to $K(X)$ (see Example \ref{Vinfty}): for this reason, we use the more general notion of \emph{pseudo-monotone sequences}, introduced by Chabert in 2010 \cite{ChabPolClo} to study the so-called \emph{polynomial closure} in the context of rings of integer-valued polynomials.
+In generalizing Ostrowski's Fundamentalsatz, we realized that when dealing with the general case (i.e., when the rank of $V$ or of the extension of $V$ to $K(X)$ is not one), pseudo-convergent sequences are not enough to construct all extensions of $V$ to $K(X)$ (see Example \ref{Vinfty}): for this reason, we use the more general notion of \emph{pseudo-monotone sequences}, used in \cite{PerPrufer} to encompass Ostrowski's notion of pseudo-convergent sequence and the two other kinds of sequences introduced by Chabert in 2010 (namely pseudo-divergent and pseudo-stationary sequences) in order to characterize the so-called \emph{polynomial closure} in the context of rings of integer-valued polynomials.
 We recall that, given a subset $S$ of $V$, the ring of \emph{integer-valued polynomials} over $S$ is classically defined as $\Int(S,V)=\{f\in K[X] \mid f(S)\subseteq V\}$, and the polynomial closure of $S$ is the largest subset $\overline{S}\subseteq V$ such that $\Int(S,V)=\Int(\overline{S},V)$.
-Since a polynomial induces a continuous function with respect to the $v$-adic topology, it follows that the $v$-adic closure of $S$ is contained in the polynomial closure of $S$; if $V$ is a DVR with finite residue field, McQuillan proved that the two closures are the same for each subset $S$ of $V$ (see \cite[Lemma 2]{McQ}).
-On the other hand, if $V$ is discrete or its residue field is infinite, Chabert gave examples of subsets $S$ of $V$ such that the topological closure of $S$ is strictly contained in its polynomial closure (\cite[Remark 3.3]{ChabPolClo}); however, he proved that the polynomial closure is the closure operator associated to a topology on $K$.
-This result was obtained by describing $\overline{S}$ through the set of pseudo-limits of all pseudo-monotone sequences contained in $S$.
+One of the main results of Chabert was to prove that, when $V$ has rank one, the polynomial closure is the closure operator associated to a topology on $K$ (extending the case when $V$ is discrete, originally proved by McQuillan in \cite[Lemma 2]{McQ}).
+Chabert obtained his result by describing $\overline{S}$ through the set of pseudo-limits of the pseudo-monotone sequences contained in $S$.

 In this paper, continuing our earlier work in \cite{PS}, we describe the extensions of $V$ to $K(X)$ by means of pseudo-monotone sequences of $K$, generalizing a natural construction of Loper and Werner, who were interested in studying when the ring of integer-valued polynomials over a pseudo-convergent sequence is a Pr\"ufer domain \cite{LopWer}.
 More precisely, we associate to every pseudo-monotone sequence $E=\{s_{\nu}\}_{\nu\in\Lambda}\subset K$ (see \S \ref{pmonotone sequences} for the definition) the valuation domain